sandeep-simltr/sandeep-simltr/README.md

 - 👋 Hi, I’m @sandeep-simltr
-- 👀 I’m interested in ...Software
+- 👀 I’m interested in Software and Hardware also
-- 🌱 I’m currently learning ...Python
-- 💞️ I’m looking to collaborate on sandeepprasadcode2003@gmail.com
+- 💞️ I’m looking to collaborate on : sandeepprasadcode2003@gmail.com
-- 📫 How to reach me ...Insta Id sandeep_prasad700
+- 📫 How to reach me ...LinkedIN : www.linkedin.com/in/sandeep-prasad-791975253

 <!---
 sandeep-simltr/sandeep-simltr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.